-Access rating - Good
+Access rating - Good/fair

-Approximately 50 percent of this GMU is in public ownership.
+Approximately 50% of this GMU is in public ownership.
 Access to private lands can be difficult to obtain.
-This GMU also has the 4-0 Ranch Wildlife Area located within it, where deer and elk hunting are permitted by special draw only.

 GMU 175 - LICK CREEK

 Access rating - Excellent

 A majority of this GMU is in public ownership, administered by the USFS, WDFW, and DNR.
 Access is excellent and this GMU has the highest road density of any of the District 3 GMUs.